-Generic Name: lidocaine (LYE-doe-kane & MEN-thol)
+Generic Name: lidocaine (LYE-doe-kane)

-Lidocaine patch is used for:
+Lidocaine Patch is used for:

-Do NOT use lidocaine patch if:
+Do NOT use Lidocaine Patch if:

 Contact your doctor or health care provider right away if any of these apply to you.

-Before using lidocaine patch:
+Before using Lidocaine Patch:

-Some medical conditions may interact with lidocaine patch.
+Some medical conditions may interact with Lidocaine Patch.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you: